 User-friendly?
 Yes.
 Privacy-first?
 Not so much.
 OpenAI’s ChatGPT does not even provide an option to delete individual chats.

-“Apple will place tighter limits around how memory works, including restrictions on what information can persist and how long it can be retained,” said Bloomberg‘s Mark Gurman in his Power On newsletter.
+“Apple will place tighter limits around how memory works, including restrictions on what information can persist and how long it can be retained,” wrote Bloomberg‘s Mark Gurman in his Power On newsletter on Sunday.

-Taking a cue from the Messages app, Apple’s new Siri app will provide an option to auto-delete conversations after 30 days, one year or forever.
+Taking a cue from Apple’s Messages app, the new Siri app will provide an option to retain conversations for 30 days, one year or forever.

 Gurman further adds that Apple will even allow users to decide if the Siri app opens to a grid of their previous conversations or a new chat altogether.